cdancette/vqa-cp-leaderboard/README.rst

 VQA-CP  Leaderboard
 ===================

-A collections of papers about VQA-CP datasets and their results
+A collections of papers about VQA-CP datasets and their results.

+We mention the presence or absence of a validation set, because for out-of-distribution datasets, it is very important to find hyperparameters and do early-stopping on a validation set that has the same distribution as the training set.
+Otherwise, there is a risk of overfitting the testing set, and its biases, which defeats the point of the VQA-CP dataset.

+This is why we highly recommand for future work that they build a validation set from a part of training set.

 VQA-CP v2